influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 during later startup work can still be restarted; raise `probes.liveness.failureThreshold` if that happens.

-Two alternatives shorten the startup itself rather than tolerating it:
-[Compacted-Data Startup](#compacted-data-startup) bounds the file-index load, and `ingester.persistence` keeps the WAL on a local volume instead of replaying it from object storage.
+This widens the window rather than shortening the startup.
+If nodes routinely need most of it, the boot work itself is worth investigating.

 #### TLS